 Mission: To create a community of acceptance and understanding regarding children in grief.
+It is our vision that no child grieves alone.

 Programs: One-on-one support for children with serious medical conditions (pathways): provision of intensive home, hospital and community based support for children diagnosed with a serious medical condition.
 Services are designed to assist each family member through the difficulty and stress of diagnosis, change in prognosis and course of treatment.
 Professional support specialists, and highly trained volunteers provide individualized support to the seriously ill child, their siblings and their caregivers.

-the children to children program provides ongoing support groups for children, teenagers and families who are grieving the death of a loved one.
+the children-to-children program provides ongoing support groups for children, teenagers and families who are grieving the death of a loved one.
 The agency provides a safe place where grieving children can share their loss experience in a caring, supportive environment.
 Families meet twice a month to take part in age-appropriate support and activities for children ages 3 through 18 years of age.
 Groups and concurrent adult groups are facilitated by trained volunteers and coordinated by a staff member.

 Tu Nidito will always hold a special place in our hearts because one of the workers there was very, very kind to us.
 The intention of the organization is wonderful, and certainly if you don't have good friends or family to support you after the death of your child or parent, they are good place to turn to.